Bright, months-long stellar outbursts announce the explosion of interaction-powered supernovae

 We also show the effective temperatures of the 2012a outburst of SN\,2009ip in Fig.~\ref{fig:pre_colors}.
 They were obtained by fitting a blackbody continuum to the multiband photometry \citep{margutti2013} and are therefore less susceptible to line fluxes.
 The precursor of SN\,2009ip is slightly hotter than most precursors observed in our sample, and we find that the precursors detected here typically do not cool down as observed for the 2012a event prior to the final explosion of SN\,2009ip \citep{margutti2013}.

-The bolometric luminosity of the precursor $L$ and its temperature $T$ can be used to estimate the radii of the photosphere via the Stefan-Boltzmann law $R=({L}/{4\pi\sigma_{\text{B}}})^{0.5} T^{-2}$, where $\sigma_B$ is the Stefan-Boltzmann constant.
-A faint and hot precursor (with a temperature of $8,000\,\text{K}$ and an $r$-band magnitude of $-13$) would have a small radius of $\sim4\times10^{13}\,\text{cm}$, while a bright and cool precursor ($4,000\,\text{K}$ and a magnitude of $-17$) would have a radius of $\sim10^{15}\,\text{cm}$.
-Most detected precursors have photospheric radii of a few times $10^{14}\,\text{cm}$, if their emission can be described with a blackbody spectrum.
+If the precursor's bolometric luminosity $L$ and temperature $T$ are known, photospheric radii can be estimated via the Stefan-Boltzmann law $R=({L}/{4\pi\sigma_{\text{B}}})^{0.5} T^{-2}$, where $\sigma_B$ is the Stefan-Boltzmann constant.
+A faint and hot precursor (with a temperature of $8,000\,\text{K}$ and a bolometric magnitude of $-13$) would have a photosphere with a small radius of $\sim4\times10^{13}\,\text{cm}$, while a bright and cool precursor ($4,000\,\text{K}$ and a magnitude of $-17$) would have a radius of $\sim10^{15}\,\text{cm}$.
+When using $r$-band luminosities (shown in Fig.~\ref{fig:shapes}) as order of magnitude estimates for the precursor bolometric luminosity and the $g-r$ color index as a crude temperature estimate, we find that most detected precursors have photospheric radii of a few times $10^{14}\,\text{cm}$.
 These large radii suggest that we cannot see down to the surface of the progenitor star.